 Studio Testing 1

-This unit begins the process of establishing your individual art practice, introducing you to a variety of approaches to the practices and processes of art making.
-The unit's delivered through a series of academic and technical workshops, where you'll be encouraged to experiment with a range of mediums and processes.
+This unit begins the process of establishing an individual art practice, introducing students to a variety of approaches to the practices and processes of art making.
+The unit will be delivered through weekly tasks, seminars and studio discussions where students will be encouraged to experiment with a range of mediums and processes.

 Studio Testing 2